Nyanyan/ShallowCubeA/README.md

 The major algorithm of solving rubik's cubes is called [two-phase algorithm](http://kociemba.org/math/imptwophase.htm).
 I improved this algorithm with neural networks.

 When searching each phase with A* algorithm, I used a trained neural network for its heuristic function.
-This improved the algorithm by decreasing the number of visited nodes.
+This improved the algorithm by decreasing the number of visited nodes by about 75%.

 ### ShallowCubeA Algorithm